-In June 2013, Gabe Ribas was promoted from Santa Clara Baseball Assistant Coach to Associate Head Coach after joining the Broncos with head coach Dan O'Brien in 2011.
-During the 2014 season, his first in the new position, Ribas led a pitching staff that featured an All-West Coast Conference First Team closer, an All-WCC Honorable Mention starting/relief pitcher, and a NCBWA Stopper of the Year Mid-Season Watch List selection.
+During the 2014 season, his first in the new position, Ribas led a pitching staff that featured an All-WCC First Team closer in Karalus, an All-WCC Honorable Mention starting/relief pitcher in Jacob Steffens, and an NCBWA Stopper of the Year Mid-Season Watch List selection in Karalus.

-Prior to his stint at Northern Colorado in 2011, Ribas spent the 2009 season at Holy Cross in Worcester, Mass. where he worked primarily with pitchers and coordinated their recruiting efforts.
-From 2007-2009 he worked at Northwestern in Evanston, Ill., where he was the outfielders' coach and handled most of the recruiting responsibilities.
-The 2007 season was spent as a full-time staff member at IMG Academy in Bradenton, Fla., where he worked directly with the pitchers.
+Prior to his stint with the Bears in 2011, Ribas spent the 2009 season at Holy Cross in Worcester, Mass. where he worked primarily with pitchers and coordinated recruiting efforts.
+From 2007-09, he worked at his alma mater Northwestern in Evanston, Ill., as an outfielders' coach and recruiting coordinator.
+Ribas spent the 2007 season as a full-time staff member at IMG Academy in Bradenton, Fla., where he worked directly with pitchers.
 Ribas began his coaching career at Bowdoin College in Brunswick, Maine in 2006 as the team's pitching coach.

-Selected by the San Diego Padres in the 14th round of the 2002 Major League Baseball Amateur Player Draft, Ribas earned the Rolaids Relief Man of the Year award by going 8-1 with 16 saves in his first professional season as a member of the Class-A Eugene Emeralds.
+Selected by the San Diego Padres in the 14th round (No. 415 Overall) of the 2002 Major League Baseball Amateur Player Draft, Ribas earned the Rolaids Relief Man of the Year award by going 8-1 with 16 saves in his first professional season as a member of the Class-A Eugene Emeralds.
 The same season he was named to the Northwest League All-Star team.
-In 2003 Ribas was named the Padres' Minor League Pitcher of the Year after he had an organization-best 17-8 record and led all Padres minor leaguers with 152 strikeouts.
+In 2003, Ribas was named the Padres' Minor League Pitcher of the Year after he had an organization-best 17-8.
+He led all Padres minor leaguers with 152 strikeouts.

-Ribas was a member of the Northwestern University baseball program as a pitcher from 1999-02 and ranks among the school's leaders in numerous statistical categories.
+Ribas was a member of the Northwestern University baseball program as a pitcher from 1999-02 and ranks among the program's leaders in numerous statistical categories.
 He is second in Wildcat history with 330.1 innings pitched, 288 strikeouts and 51 games started.
-Ribas posted a career record of 21-22, was a second-team All-Big Ten selection in 2000, a Big Ten all-tournament team pick in 2002 and three times was named Academic All-Big Ten.
+Ribas posted a career record of 21-22, was a second-team All-Big Ten selection in 2000, a Big Ten all-tournament team pick in 2002 and a three-time Academic All-Big Ten selection.

 Ribas earned a dual-degree in 2002 from Northwestern in communications and English.